madeintandem/tabs/README.md

 ## Usage

-Metrics come in two flavors: coutners and values.
+Metrics come in two flavors: counters and values.

 ### Counter Metrics

 A counter metric simply records the number of events that occur within a given timeframe.
-To create a counter metric called ‘foobar’, simply call:
+To create a counter metric called ‘website-visits’, simply call:

-    Tabs.create_metric(“foobar”, “counter”)
+    Tabs.create_metric(“website-visits”, “counter”)

-This will set up the metric in the
+This will set up the metric in the database.

 To increment a metric counter, simply call:

-    Tabs.increment_counter(“foobar”)
+    Tabs.increment_counter(“website-visits”)

-To retrieve the counts for a given time period just call:
+To retrieve the counts for a given time period just call `Tabs#get_stats` with the name of the metric, a range of times defining the period for which you want stats, and the resolution at which the data should be aggregated.

-    Tabs.get_stats(“foobar”, (Time.now - 10.days)..(Time.now), :hour)
+    Tabs.get_stats(“website-visits”, (Time.now - 10.days)..Time.now, :hour)

-This will return stats for the last 10 days by hour in a format like this:
+This will return stats for the last 10 days by hour as an array of hashes in which the keys are an instance of `Time` and the value is the count for that time.

     [
-      { 2000-01-01 00:00:00 UTC => 1},
+      { 2000-01-01 00:00:00 UTC => 1 },
       { 2000-01-01 01:00:00 UTC => 0 },
       { 2000-01-01 02:00:00 UTC => 10 },
       { 2000-01-01 03:00:00 UTC => 1 },
       { 2000-01-01 04:00:00 UTC => 0 },
       { 2000-01-01 05:00:00 UTC => 0 },
       { 2000-01-01 06:00:00 UTC => 3 },
-      { 2000-01-01 07:00:00 UTC => 0 }
+      { 2000-01-01 07:00:00 UTC => 0 },
+      ...
     ]

+Times for the given period in which no events occurred will be “filled in” with a zero value to make visualizations easier.

+The `Time` keys are also normalized.
+For example, in hour resolution, the minutes and seconds of the `Time` object are set to 00:00.
+Likewise for the week resolution, the day is set to the first day of the week.

 ### Value Metrics

-To count events, simply call the `increment` or `record` methods to write an event to the store.
+Value metrics take a value and record the min, max, avg, and sum for a given time resolution.
+Creating a value metric is easy:

+    Tabs.create_metric(“new-user-age”, “value”)

+To record a value, simply call `Tabs#record_value`.

+    Tabs.record_value(“new-user-age”, 32)

+Retrieving the stats for a value metric is just like retrieving a counter metric.

+    Tabs.get_stats(“new-user-age”, (Time.now - 6.months)..Time.now, :month)

+This will return a familiar value, but with an expanded set of values.

+    [
+      { 2000-01-01 00:00:00 UTC => { min: 19, max: 54, sum: 226, avg: 38 } },
+      { 2000-02-01 01:00:00 UTC => { min: 0, max: 0, sum: 0, avg: 0 } },
+      { 2000-03-01 02:00:00 UTC => { min: 22, max: 34, sum: 180, avg: 26 } },
+      ...
+    ]

+### Resolutions

+When tabs increments a counter or records a value it does so for each of the following “resolutions”.
+You may supply any of these as the last argument to the `Tabs#get_stats` method.

+    :minute, :hour, :day, :week, :month, :year

+It automatically aggregates multiple events for the same period.
+For instance when you increment a counter metric, 1 will be added for each of the resolutions for the current time.
+Repeating the event 5 minutes later will increment a different minute slot, but the same hour, date, week, etc.  When you retrieve metrics, all timestamps will be in UTC.

-### Increment a counter
+### Drop a Metric

-Tabs.increment(key)
+To drop a metric, just call `Tabs#drop_metric`

+    Tabs.drop_metric(“website-visits”)

+This will drop all recorded values for the metric so it may not be un-done...be careful.

-### Record a value
+### Configuration

-Tabs.record(key, 37)
+There really isn’t much to configure with Tabs, it just works out of the box.
+You can use the following configure block to set the Redis connection instance that Tabs will use.

+    Tabs.configure do |config|

+      # set it to an existing connection
+      config.redis = Redis.current

+      # pass a config hash that will be passed to Redis.new
+      config.redis = { :host => 'localhost', :port => 6379 }

+    end

 ## Contributing